Absolventa/absolventa.github.io/about/index.md

 up the corporate ladder.

 ABSOLVENTA allows users to browse job offers traditionally.
-They may also upload their CV and be contacted passively by recruiting companies who browse our database.
+They may also upload their CV and can be contacted passively by recruiting companies who browse our database.
 Never fear: all data will stay anonymized unless a user explicitely grants permission to see his or her name and contact info.

 ABSOLVENTA provides companies with tailored recruiting-tools for the targeted